- Sleeping Bag or Sheets & Blanket

 Cell phone use throughout camp will be discouraged.
 Just like school, campers will be expected to lock phones in their rooms to fully engage in practices, huddle meetings, and the evening program.
 Campers will be able to call home if needed during free times and anytime they need.
 (Be aware: Some cell providers have little to no coverage on campus.
 AT&T has been noted.)

-Campers will receive a performance Camp Tshirt, a lanyard nametag, an FCA Camp Bible, and an amazing and unique experience guided by FCA Staff and Volunteers.
+Campers will receive a Camp themed Tshirt, a lanyard nametag, & an FCA Camp Bible, and an amazing and unique experience guided by FCA Staff and Volunteers.
 It is a week to remember!